nurulashraf/nurulashraf/README.md

-# 👋 Hi, I’m Nurul Ashraf
+# 👋 Hi, I’m Nurul Ashraf!

 Data Scientist from Kuala Lumpur, passionate about transforming data into impactful solutions through design and technology.